anetteee/shortStoriesReactNative/README.md

 The api call to fetch the stories the user has searched for only happens when the user presses the Search button.
 Using a search functionality that does not continuously fetch data based on the input field is resource sustainable, since the app does not fetch unnecessary data.

 The use of recoil for state management centralizes the state of the application, which makes the communication between components easier, and thus the team’s workflow more effective.
-We have also created more autonomous components in this project compared to project 3, which makes it easier to structure the project when implementing new features in the future.

 # Accessibility